spotinst/help/src/docs/connect-your-cloud-provider/dashboard.md

 #### Microsoft Azure RIs, SPs and Reserved Capacity (RC)

-Your actual Azure RIs and/or SPs and/or RCs charges deducted from the cost of Microsoft Azure Pay-As-You-Go Instances, as published in the Customer’s Azure price sheet, which is presented to Spot by NetApp.
+Your actual Azure RIs and/or SPs and/or RCs charges deducted from the cost of Microsoft Azure Pay-As-You-Go Instances, as published in the Customer’s Azure price sheet, which is presented to Spot.

 #### GCP Committed Usage Discounts (CUD)